0016 General Counsel

 5. Provides requested legal opinions and advice to University committees and councils by serving as a resource person to the President's Administrative Council and such other bodies as directed by the Board of Governors or the University President.

-6. Remains competent and current through self-direct professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses as directed.
+8. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses as directed.

 The General Counsel is supervised by the University President and supervises legal and clerical staff.